dfox97/gbrs/src/content/projects/farm-storage-shed-over‑cladding-and-roof-refurbishment.md

 ---
-title: Farm Storage Shed Over‑Cladding and Roof Refurbishment
+title: Grain Store Re-Sheeting
 category: recladding
 services:
   - industrial
   - agricultural
-description: We delivered a multi‑site agricultural roofing programme covering storage and hay barns.
-The result is improved weatherproofing and durability with a clean, uniform finish across sites.
+description: >-
+  We delivered a resheeting job in Darlington, which seen our team remove the damaged existing sheeting on a grainstore and install our new anti-con Roof Sheets.

+  The project was completed before 2025 Harvest, which enabled the grainstore to have improved weatherproofing, durability and longevity.
 thumbnail: /src/assets/projects/recladding/dji_fly_20250808_140008_0200_1755003766705_photo-min.jpg
 gallery:
   - /src/assets/projects/recladding/dji_fly_20250808_140018_0201_1755003764171_photo-min.jpg